Imburse-Payments/imburse-payments.github.io/pages/getting-started/tenant-security-keys.md

 All the Account Management API functions are fully documented in the [Tenant API documentation](https://api-docs.imbursepayments.com/#2db95add-3a76-4424-ada5-fa1fc865011c).

 ## Models
-The following models are used to manage Tenant Security Keys.
+The following models are used to manage Tenant API Keys.

-### Security Key Model
+### API Key Model
 ```json
 {
 	"accountId": "",